 The STA that receives a BQRP Trigger frame shall follow the rules defined in 27.5.3.3 (STA behavior for UL MU operation) to generate the HE TB PPDU when the Trigger frame contains the STA's AID in any of the Per User Info fields; otherwise the STA shall follow the rules defined in 27.5.5 (UL OFDMA-based random access (UORA)) to gain access to a random access RU and generate the HE TB PPDU when the Trigger frame contains one or more random access RUs when the STA wants to report its channel availability information (#CID 12496).

-The STA shall include in the HE TB PPDU one or more (#CID 12494) QoS Null or Action No Ack frames containing the BQR Control field with the channel availability information of the STA.
+The STA shall include in the HE TB PPDU one or more (#CID 12494) (#CID 12494, 11326)QoS Null or Action No Ack frames containing the BQR Control field with the channel availability information of the STA.
 The HE STA shall not solicit an immediate response for the frames carried in the HE TB PPDU (e.g., by setting the The Ack Policy subfield of the frame shall be set to No ACK Normal Ack or Implicit Block Ack Request (# CID 11308)).

 An AP may include a BQRP Trigger frame together with other control, data and management frames in one A-MPDU to a STA if the HE Capabilities element received from the STA has the BSRP BQRP A-MPDU Aggregation field equal to 1.
 If a STA receives a BQRP Trigger frame aggregated with control, data and management frames that solicits an acknowledgement, the response A-MPDU shall contain MPDUs in the order described in Table 9-428 (A-MPDU contents MPDUs in the control response context).